aoterolorenzo/changelog-guardian/README.md

 `Fix new provider` -> `Fixed new provider`
 `Refactor new provider` -> `Refactorized new provider`

-#### Conventional Commits task pipe (WIP)
+#### Conventional Commits task pipe

-This pipe will filter your tasks (mostly for using with the Git task provider) following [Conventional Commits](https://www.conventionalcommits.org/) specification, and appending them to your changelog sections depending on the commit type and scope.
+This pipe filters your tasks (mostly for using with the Git task provider) following [Conventional Commits](https://www.conventionalcommits.org/) specification, and appending them to your changelog sections depending on the commit type.

 ### Changelog Styles